A Mark of Distinction

 An Invitation to Excel

-To receive the College of Business Honors designation on their transcript, a student must complete 18 credits of Honors courses including a Senior Honors Project.
-Twelve of these 18 credits must be taken from Honors courses in the College of Business; 6 of these 12 Business Honors credits must be at the 300 or 400 level.
+To receive the College of Business Honors designation on their transcript, students in the Business Honors Program must maintain a minimum overall GPA of 3.3, and have good standing in the University community at all times.
+In addition, a student must complete 18 credits of Honors courses including a Senior Honors Project.
+Twelve of these 18 credits must be taken from Honors courses in the College of Business; six of these 12 Business Honors credits must be at the 300 or 400 level.
 The following Business core courses can be taken at the Honors level:

 HONB 101 (MAN 101) Managing People and Processes in Organization (fall)